gaigepr/secureBox/README.md

 An end-to-end encrypted file synchronization client in go.

+If after reading this you are interested in contributing or just in talking about secureBox, pop into our IRC channel on irc.freenode.net --  ```#secure-box```

 Currently this is being developed on linux for linux.
 In the future if we have more support or a demand for cross platform support, we will add it!

 secureBox depends on the following packages: [inotify](http://godoc.org/code.google.com/p/go.exp/inotify).